 Grimnitzsee: Germany's bird paradise surpasses the Camargue!

-Observation options at Grimnitzsee
+Observation opportunities at Grimnitzsee

 Nature conservation and biodiversity